khangiskhan/swagger-commander/README.md

 # Swagger Commander

-Inspired by Swagger UI, Swagger Commander is a plug & play command-line/terminal/CLI tool to visualize and consume Swagger API's.
+Inspired by Swagger UI, Swagger Commander is a plug & play command-line (terminal, cli, console, etc) tool to visualize and consume Swagger API's.
 Simply point the tool to a Swagger specification (file) URL and you can immediately view and consume your API endpoints.
+Under the covers, swagger-commander uses swagger-client.

 ## Installation